Pablo Reyes Preview, Player Props: Red Sox vs. Dodgers

-Pablo Reyes -- batting .316 with three doubles, a home run, two walks and five RBI in his past 10 games -- will be in action for the Boston Red Sox versus the Los Angeles Dodgers, with Lance Lynn on the mound, on August 25 at 7:10 PM ET.
+Pablo Reyes -- with a slugging percentage of .486 in his past 10 games, including four extra-base hits -- will be in action for the Boston Red Sox against the Los Angeles Dodgers, with Julio Urias on the hill, on August 26 at 4:10 PM ET.

-In his most recent game, he had two hits (going 2-for-4 with a double and two RBI) against the Astros.
+He had a hitless performance in his last game (0-for-3) against the Dodgers.

 Pablo Reyes Game Info & Props vs. the Dodgers